Computational-Plant-Science/pycyapi/README.md

 #### Token

-To request a CAS authentication token, use the `token` command:
+To request a CyVerse CAS authentication token, use the `token` command:

 ```shell script
 plantit token --username <your CyVerse username> --password <your CyVerse password>